J12 M40

 British Motor Museum

-The 7hp was not a particularly popular model despite its reasonable price.
-Time was running out for the rough-running big single-cylinder engines and Austin soon introduced a small, four-cylinder model instead, the first Austin Ten.
+The 7hp was not a particularly popular model despite its reasonable price; time had run out for rough-running single-cylinder engines and Austin later introduced a hugely popular small, four-cylinder model instead, the first Austin Ten.

 British Motor Industry Heritage Trust, Registered Charity in England & Wales: 286575